Table of contents

 Native Device Communication

-In addition to encryption between Ignition and OPC UA devices/servers, communication between Ignition and other devices should also be protected.
+In addition to encryption between Ignition and OPC UA or MQTT devices/servers, communication between Ignition and other devices should also be protected.
 Since these devices often do not support encryption or certificates, a common practice is to keep them on a separate private OT network.
 Ignition can provide a layer of separation between the OT/private and the IT/public network to make tags available securely without exposing the devices behind the scenes.
 Other security options include placing Ignition and devices on a VLAN network with encryption enabled, setting up routing rules on the network or using an edge-of-network computer (such as Ignition Edge on an IPC) to act as a bridge between the device and the network.

 We recommend consulting with a network security professional to help identify which option is best for you.

 When securing an Application you must consider both authentication and authorization.
 Authentication determines who is logging in, whereas authorization determines their privileges.
 Ignition has the following tools to help satisfy almost any kind of authentication and authorization strategy required:

 - User Identification and Authentication: User Sources and Identity Providers

 - Authorization: Role-Based Access Control, Location-Based Access Control through Security Zones